diversen/python-mysql-object/README.md

 Simple Python MySQL CRUD and query tool

-The main usage is probably if you don't use a ORM, but query the MySQL database directly - maybe using `mysql.connector`.
+The main usage is probably if you don't use a ORM, but query the MySQL database directly using `mysql.connector`.

 ## Install mysql-migration